What applications does Mount Holyoke accept?

 What is required of home-schooled students?

-Mount Holyoke welcomes applications from students who have been schooled at home.
+Mount Holyoke welcomes applications from students who have been home-schooled.
 In addition to completing the standard Common Application or Coalition Application forms, home-schooled applicants are required to submit two letters of recommendation that speak to the candidate’s academic and personal qualifications.
-Standardized test submission is optional (see Standardized Test question above).
-We advise home-schooled candidates to contact the admission office with any additional questions about the application process.
+Although we are a test-optional institution, standardized test submission in the form of the SAT, ACT, or 2 SAT subject tests is required if a student has pursued a self-study or online curriculum exclusively.
+The testing requirement can be waived (on an individual basis) when a student has completed Advanced Placement exams or college-level coursework.
+We advise home-schooled candidates to contact the admission office for more details about the testing policy and the application process in general.

 Can I apply with only three years of high school?